California has ample weapons to fight Trump on drilling

 “Operators don’t tend to operate (off) states that don’t want production,” said Kevin Book, an analyst with ClearView Energy Partners in Washington, D.C.

-There are ways around California’s three-mile (five-kilometer) lock on shore — such as using ships to transport oil from platforms in federal waters instead of pipelines, he said.
+There are ways around California’s 3-mile (5-kilometer) lock on shore — such as using ships to transport oil from platforms in federal waters instead of pipelines, he said.

 But considering all the potential financial, regulatory and legal problems oil companies would face in drilling off California, oil prices would have to go far higher to make that enticing, Book said.